 You need to pre-visualize most of your script before you type one single word.
 Here’s how…

 2. Find Your Horrible, Spoiler-Ridden Studio Trailer

 You know the ones I’m talking about.
 Those trailers that studios feel the need to tell us all of the major details and plot points of the film.
-The ones that told us that John Connor was the villain in Terminator Genisys and that Chris Pratt’s character in Jurassic World was working with the raptors.
+The ones that told us that John Connor was the villain in Terminator Genisys and that Chris Pratt’s character in Jurassic World was working with the Raptors.

 You need to visualize that trailer for your film.
 The broad strokes of your whole story from beginning, middle, to end.

-The best way to get into this pre-visualization mode is to just go watch trailers.
+The best way to get into this pre-visualization mode is just to go watch trailers.
 Watch them all, new and old (God bless Youtube)!
-In particular, focus on the trailers of similar movies to your own, be it genre, tone, atmosphere, subject, etc. Then apply those various visual and musical beats to your own trailer that you see through your mind’s eye and litter that trailer with those big spoiler heavy trailer moments.
+In particular, focus on the trailers of similar movies to your own, be it genre, tone, atmosphere, subject, etc. Then apply those various visual and musical beats to your own trailer that you see through your mind’s eye and litter that trailer with those big spoiler-heavy trailer moments.

 Congratulations, because you’ve just laid out the groundwork for your script by doing so.
 You have that map that will lead you when you’ve lost your way.
 But wait, there’s more to do…

 Now is the time to take that trailer and use it as a seed.
 You plant that seed into your creative mind, and you water it by watching movies.
 Before you scream “Plagiarism,” know that this isn’t about directly stealing and ripping off movies.
 It’s about inspiration.
 It’s about finding a particular tone for a moment or story arc or action sequence or character.
 It’s about jump-starting that imagination of yours.
 The best directors of the past and present always screen movies for their cast and crew to give them a visual idea of what the director is shooting for.